h3adex/guardgress/README.md

 please refer to the [metrics](docs/existing-metrics.md) documentation.

 ## Known Limitations
-- Guardgress might not fully support certain functionalities provided by the Ingress API Object.
-  Please open an Issue if you encounter any problems.
 - We ought to transition to Custom Resource Definitions (CRD) to store configuration information instead of relying solely on annotations.
   Presently, certain annotations, particularly those containing commas,